unixb0y/CPY-CC1101/README.md

 # README #

-CPY-CC1101 is a simple Python wrapper for the [CC1101](http://www.ti.com/product/CC1101) RF Transceiver written for [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) so that it runs on Adafruits new CircuitPython-supporting devices like the Feather M0 and M4.
+CPY-CC1101 is a simple Python library for the [CC1101](http://www.ti.com/product/CC1101) RF Transceiver written for [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) so that it runs on Adafruits new CircuitPython-supporting devices like the Feather M0 and M4.
 I use it on an Adafruit Feather M4 Express with a [CC1101 Arduino module](https://www.amazon.com/Solu-Wireless-Transceiver-Antenna-Arduino/dp/B00XDL9838/ref=pd_sbs_147_6?_encoding=UTF8&psc=1&refRID=51K5G4WS9ZPJVE7HC2MW) connected trough SPI.

 Example code for a receiver: